SE4 Legal Framework

 • 2.2 Expertise:

-• 2.2.2 Where a risk is addressed through external counsel, relevant counsel has been selected.
+• 2.2.2 Where a risk is managed externally, relevant counsel has been selected.

-• 2.2.3 Progress against plans to mitigate risk through increased internal expertise have been reviewed at least monthly.
+• 2.2.3 Progress against risk mitigation plans is reviewed at least quarterly.

 • 2.3 Collaboration: